joana94/intelligent-ts-predictor/README.md

 The system is modular and it is executed through the command line.
 The correct way of using it is as follows:

 - First, run the 'create_dirs.py' throgh the command line.
-It will ask for a name project name and will create directory structure as follows:
+It will ask for a project name and will create directory structure as follows:

 - :file_folder: / User / Documents/
   - :file_folder: .. / Intelligent TS Predictor /